Weber Trailblazes New Experien - GuruFocus.com

 NEW POSSIBILITIES, WEBER'S GRIDDLE PRODUCT SUITE

+The griddle inserts, constructed of porcelain-enameled cast iron, work with each grill's powerful burner system to direct, evenly spread, and hold heat across the entire griddle cooking surface.
+In addition, each griddle insert features a grease management system designed to prevent spills and capture grease for less mess during cleaning.

-SPIRIT and GENESIS Full-size Griddles will be available on weber.com and at retail partners in the Americas and Europe this spring.
+SPIRIT and GENESIS Full-size Griddles will be available on weber.com and from retail partners this spring.

 Expand What's Possible with Weber's New Griddle Accessories

 To round out its griddle suite of products, Weber will also offer a series of new high-quality tools and accessories.
-Specially designed for novice and experienced griddle cooks alike, this accessory collection includes stainless steel spatulas, egg rings, a cast iron press, squeeze bottles, and a basting dome, among others.
+Specially designed for novice and experienced griddle cooks alike, this accessory collection includes stainless steel spatulas, a cast iron press, and a basting dome, among others.

 ABOUT WEBER INC.